 With the help of Univision Bay Area and NVIDIA, we were delighted to kick off our second season with longtime supporters of Technovation, and especially happy to benefit from the expertise of NVIDIA employees who were on hand to mentor and guide kids and parents as they tackled two hands-on projects about artificial intelligence.
 Developed in partnership with NVIDIA in 2017, the challenge to Build a Parallel Processor and Build (and Play!) a Self-Driving Car Card Game are both part of the program’s curriculum.

 “We are delighted to host families at UTEC, the Univision Technology Center, as they participate in Technovation Families to learn and build with AI,” said Leticia Mendoza, Community Empowerment Director at Univision Bay Area.
 “UTEC is committed to bringing opportunities that will empower our community, and we think the opportunity for families to pick and solve a problem of their choosing is very empowering.
 We can’t wait to hear from families directly about how they’re changing their communities.”
+Interested families can still join the program at UTEC – learn more and sign up here.

 The Santa Clara event was the first of several launch events happening around the United States this summer and fall in partnership with local organizations and schools.
 Through winter, Technovation and NVIDIA will also team up with John W. Neal Middle School in North Carolina and Austin Achieve Public Schools in Texas to support local families as they explore, play, and build with AI.
 From the fundamentals of what AI is and how it works, families will progress to using AI tools themselves to solve problems in their local communities.
 We are holding launch events for both sites this fall.